kinode-dao/KNS/README.md

 ## KNS Overview

-KNS is a system similar to ENS but designed specifically to coordinate network information to *TODO* Nodes so that they may interact with eachother.
+KNS is a system similar to ENS but designed specifically to coordinate network information to Kinode Nodes so that they may interact with eachother.
 Below follows the architecture of the smart contracts and the rationales for these decisions.

 ### KNSRegistryResolver

 This contract is the central point of recordholding for all nodes in the network.
-It contains a minimal mapping of a node to its records which are constrained to contain a public networking key, and in addition, either an array of other nodes for routing, or a set of direct IP and port information for the base networking protocols standardized in *TODO* Nodes.
+It contains a minimal mapping of a node to its records which are constrained to contain a public networking key, and in addition, either an array of other nodes for routing, or a set of direct IP and port information for the base networking protocols standardized in Kinodes.
 As of the time of first release, that includes port information for TCP and UDP, at the lower level, and WebSockets and WebTransport at the higher level.

-The KNSRegistryResolver will be a single contract for the entire network of *TODO* Nodes.
+The KNSRegistryResolver will be a single contract for the entire Kinode network.
 This provides simple indexing for any node on the network resulting in clear communication of the correct networking information for any given node.

 The KNSRegistryResolver is constructed to give control of any given TLD to a dedicated address, most likely a smart contract address.
 These addresses then may write any records they wish into the registry provided it is for the TLD they have been granted.
 This allows for various entities to participate in the network regardless of where their community derives from.
-They do not need to under an *TODO* affiliated name.
+They do not need to under an Kinode affiliated name.

 Important concepts.